Why do sinkholes appear and can they be prevented?

 Humans

-"Human development can contribute greatly, especially construction work in urban areas where you may have dense development with roadworks, etc. as in the case of China," says Dr Edmonds.
+"Human development can contribute greatly, especially construction work in urban areas where you may have dense development with roadworks, and so on." says Dr Edmonds.

 "The surface becomes impermeable with water collecting over time in drains and sewers - water starts leaking into the ground."